Transfer quarterbacks loom large in the College Football Playoff semifinals - KTVZ

 Last year, as a true freshman, Lawrence started the season as Clemson’s backup quarterback.
 But Clemson coach Dabo Swinney made him the starter in the team’s fifth game of the season and the Tigers went on to win the national title.

+“I was happy for him,” Fields said.
+“I think he deserved it.
+I know how hard he works.
+Seeing him do that out there was great to see.
+Just really the kind of guy that he is.
+I don’t think many people know he’s a great guy.
+He’s humble.
+I definitely like that about him.
+Seeing that success that he had last year was just great to see.”

-Fields started his collegiate career at Georgia, sitting behind Bulldogs starter Jake Fromm in the 2018 season as a freshman.
+Fields started his collegiate career at Georgia, sitting behind Bulldogs starter Jake Fromm in the 2018.
 After seeing little time on the field, Fields transferred to Ohio State in the offseason.

+“I think I’ve matured mostly as a person (since leaving Georgia),” Fields said.
+“I’m definitely glad I went through it.”

 “The year he’s had has been awesome to see,” Lawrence said, according to the AJC.
 “Obviously, him being from Georgia and us being in the same class, his journey to get there has been cool to see.
 I get to watch him, they play at noon a lot, so we’ll be in the hotel, put the game on.
 We’ll kind of bounce around but I’ve watched him a good bit.”